forseti-security/forseti-security/_docs/howto/configure/configuring-forseti.md

 To set up your configuration, you'll edit [forseti_conf.yaml sample](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/configs/forseti_conf.yaml.sample) and save it as `forseti_conf.yaml`.
-For convenience, you can maintain different versions of this file to support running different forseti instances.
+For convenience, you can maintain different versions of this file to support multiple configurations of Forseti.

 -   `forseti_conf_prod.yaml`
 -   `forseti_conf_staging.yaml`